osl-incubator/sugar/README.md

-# containers-sugar
+# Containers-Sugar

-Simplify the usage of containers.
+An initiative to simplify the usage of containers.

 You may be thinking, why do I need a new library that wrap-up docker-compose or podman-compose if they are already really simple to use?